-In 2013, the following participating States contributed to the designated projects: Denmark, Germany, Hungary, Luxembourg, Norway, Switzerland, Turkey, the United Kingdom, and the USA.
+In 2013, the following participating States contributed to the designated projects: Denmark, Germany, Hungary, Luxembourg, Norway, Switzerland, Turkey, the United Kingdom, and the United States of America.

 4. Co-operation and exchange of information

 4.1 Co-operation with the United Nations